Fairy prionTītī wainui

 Identification

-All six prion species are very similar in appearance and behaviour, differing mainly in bill shape.
+All eight prion species are very similar in appearance and behaviour, differing mainly in bill shape.
 All are medium-small seabirds that are blue-grey above and white below, with a blackish ‘M’ across the back from wingtip to wingtip, a black tip to the upper tail, and blue bill, legs and feet.
-The fairy prion is the smallest prion species, and is most similar to the much rarer fulmar prion.
-Both these species have relatively chunky bills lacking comb-like lamellae along the margins of the upper mandible, and have a broader black tip to the upper tail compared to other prions.
+The fairy prion is the smallest prion species, and is most similar to the much rarer fulmar prion and Pyramid prion.
+All three species have relatively chunky bills lacking comb-like lamellae along the margins of the upper mandible, and have a broader black tip to the upper tail compared to other prions.
 They also have more ill-defined facial markings than the other prion species.

 Voice: fairy prions rarely call at sea, but they are vocal on the ground at night at their breeding colonies, giving harsh chattering calls and softer crooning.

-Similar species: the bill of the fulmar prion, and particularly the nail of the upper mandible, is more massive than in the fairy prion, and the fulmar prion has a smaller gap between the nostril tube and the terminal nail.
+Similar species: the bill of the fulmar prion and Pyramid prion, and particularly the nail of the upper mandible, is more massive than in the fairy prion.
+Fulmar prion and Pyramid prion also have a smaller gap between the nostril tube and the terminal nail.

 Distribution and habitat